Why We Love It

 Most video game designers work full-time schedules, primarily during normal business hours.
 However, overtime may be required on occasion to meet production deadlines.

-Video game designers may work independently, designing and programming their own independent titles.
-More commonly, however, they’re employed by the major video game production companies: Namco, Activision, Sega, Nintendo, Microsoft, or Sony.
-Many also work for smaller game development companies that release fewer or lower-budget video games.
+Video game designers may work as independent contractors working throughout the year for various companies.
+More often than not, designers are employed by major video production companies like Namco, Activision, Sega, Nintendo, Microsoft, or Sony.
+There are also smaller game development companies that release lower-budget games that also need designers.

 Video Game Designer Salary Data